green-symfony/film/README.md

 ![join film](https://github.com/green-symfony/film/blob/main/doc/film%20join%20working.gif)

-What this program about?
+What's this program about?
 ---

-`film join` is based on ffmpeg.exe, and uses for join video and audio in one video file.
+`film join` is based on the ffmpeg program, and uses to join video and audio in one video file.

-Undoubtedly, you can change ffmpeg's algorithm (see Advanced section).
+Undoubtedly, you can change ffmpeg's algorithm (see [Advanced](#advanced) section).

 It's highly useful for anime-watchers.
+As a rule of thumb, translations are never joined with animes FULL HD or higher.
-Download and join video with audio translations.
+Download and join video with chosen audio translations.

 Installation
 ---